Diana Mosley: Death

-In media
+Portrayal

-Mosley inspired the protagonist of the 2018 novel After the Party by Cressida Connolly.
-She is portrayed extensively in the sixth and final season of Peaky Blinders by Amber Anderson.
+Mosley is the inspiration for the protagonist of the 2018 novel After the Party by Cressida Connolly.

+She is portrayed by Emma Davies in the 1998 Channel 4 series Mosley; by Amber Anderson extensively in the sixth and final season (2022) of Peaky Blinders; and by Joanna Vanderham in the 2025 British historical drama series Outrageous.

-She is portrayed by Joanna Vanderham in 2025 British historical drama series Outrageous.
-Later that year, Elisabeth Dermot Walsh portrayed Mosley in the touring stage production The Party Girls.
+In 2025, Elisabeth Dermot Walsh portrayed Mosley in the touring stage production The Party Girls.